Acrylic Painting for Beginners: Getting Started in 10 Easy Steps

 You’ll need a palette on which you mix your paint.
 This can be made of wood, plastic or paper.
 Non-porous surfaces are highly preferable.

 Disposable paper palettes are a good solution for easy clean-up.
 A grey or neutral color palette helps with accurate color mixing, but white is fine.
 A smooth paper plate can be used as disposable palette.

 Since acrylic paint dries fast, only squeeze out small amounts at a time, and keep the paint moist spraying water with a spray bottle.

 This helps with perspective and proportions, and reduces spills and dust deposits.
 Tabletop easels are a great option.
-If you like to stand up, you’ll need a floor standing easel.
+If you like to stand up, you may opt for a standing easel.

 Do I Need Water to Paint With Acrylics?